Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 What are microaggressions?

-In his book, Microaggressions in Everyday Life, Derald Wing Sue defines microaggressions as “brief, everyday exchanges that send denigrating messages to certain individuals because of their group membership.”
+In his book Microaggressions in Everyday Life, Derald Wing Sue provides a similar definition of microaggressions, writing that they are “brief, everyday exchanges that send denigrating messages to certain individuals because of their group membership.”

 - Race,